onereallylongname/Arduino_to_HTML_docs/README.md

 However it works with c, cpp, and js.

 # How it work
 This script uses patterns in your comments to decide what to write to the html page.
-Some are custom made for this porpoise, others are from the language.
+Some are custom made for this purpose, others are from the language.
 Use the patterns to define what goes to the page and how it's represented.

 # Usage